Training Programme to Enhance the Conflict Prevention and Peacemaking Capacities of Indigenous Peoples' Representatives

-The international training programme has been conducted annually at the time of the UN Working Group on Indigenous Populations held at the United Nations in Geneva.
-International training programmes have been organised in Geneva in 2000, 2001, 2003, 2004, 2005, 2006, 2010, 2011, 2013 and 2014.
-The 2015 international programme is planned at the time of the meeting of the Expert Mechamism on the Rights of Indigenous Peoples.
+The international training programme has been conducted annually at the time of the UN Working Group on Indigenous Populations, and now the UN Expert Mechanism on the Rights of Indigenous Peoples, held at the United Nations in Geneva.
+International training programmes have been organised in Geneva in 2000, 2001, 2003, 2004, 2005, 2006, 2010, 2011, 2013 and 2015.
+The 2017 international programme is planned at the time of the meeting of the Expert Mechamism on the Rights of Indigenous Peoples.
 As well, a regional training programme is conducted in a different part of the world on a rotating basis.
 The first regional programme was held in Mexico in 2001 for indigenous representatives of the Americas.
 The 2003 regional programme took place in Thailand for representatives of the Asia-Pacific.
 The 2004 regional training was organised in Tanzania for indigenous representatives of Africa.
 The 2006 regional training programme was held in Morocco for representatives of the Great Lakes, Central, North and West Africa and the 2007 and 2009 regional training programmes were organised in Australia for indigenous peoples' representatives of the Pacific.
 Planning is underway for the next regional programme.

-The programme has been funded by the Department of Foreign Affairs and International Trade of Canada, the Royal Ministry of Foreign Affairs of Denmark, the Ministry for Foreign Affairs of Finland, the Federal Foreign Office of Germany, the Royal Ministry of Foreign Affairs of Norway, the Ministry for Foreign Affairs of Sweden, the Swiss Agency for Development and Cooperation and the Ford Foundation.
+The programme has received funding from the Department of Foreign Affairs and International Trade of Canada, the Royal Ministry of Foreign Affairs of Denmark, the Ministry for Foreign Affairs of Finland, the Federal Foreign Office of Germany, the Royal Ministry of Foreign Affairs of Norway, the Ministry for Foreign Affairs of Sweden, the Swiss Agency for Development and Cooperation and the Ford Foundation.

 Photo 1: Participants, resource persons and UNITAR staff at the Training Programme to Enhance the Conflict Prevention and Peacemaking Capacities of Indigenous Peoples' Representatives